Newton's Laws Of Motion

 Newton's First Law

-An object remains at rest or in motion a constant velocity unless acted upon by a net external force.
+An object remains at rest or in motion at a constant velocity unless acted upon by a net external force.
 In other words, an object will move at a constant speed unless a force is applied to it pushing it in another direction (gravity is one example of a force).

 Newton's Second Law of Motion